harmony-one/h/progress/artem-kolodko.md

+2025 Q2 Review

+In Q2, I performed advanced analytics on DeFi stablecoin pools, emphasizing security, high yields, and verified performance.
+I developed and tested a suite of scripts in the "shadow-scraper" repository to assess the performance of Euler USDC pools, Pendle PT and LP markets, Shadow CL USDC, Silo Finance, and Beefy.
+I completed detailed analytics and compiled comprehensive statistics on the top five stablecoin pools for investment opportunities.

+I researched a BTC LP trading strategy, analyzing impermanent loss in BTC investments and utilizing Hyperliquid futures positions as a hedge.
+I created a backtesting script and a prototype for implementing this trading strategy.

+I led a team of two developers working on DeFi pool analytics and BTC LP strategy implementation.
+I participated in daily meetings, reviewed pull requests, and assigned tasks to ensure the team met project goals on schedule.

+---

+2025-06-20 Fri: continue testing BTC LP strategy implementation: [optimized](https://github.com/harmony-one/portfolio-manager/commit/269cee0c81c9cafe6b508e3093d01646e0df030f) hedge adjustment to avoid frequent updating hedge position, [fixed](https://github.com/harmony-one/portfolio-manager/commit/595436b7dcf84981d51a24166d8b138abe67d83e) calculation of the current lower and upper range in the LP position, added fees amount check in fee collection logic.
+Current APR is around 40%.

 2025-06-19 Thu: LP + futures hedge implementation: fixed small bugs in calculation of hedging position size; continue on LP rebalancing

 2025-06-18 Wed: implemented checks for current LP position range and current BTC price, added simple LP rebalancing strategy